jo-37/pdl-opt-glpk/Readme.md

     - 2 (GLP\_LO)

-        An inequality with a lower bound.
+        An inequality constraint with a lower bound.

     - 3 (GLP\_UP)